Student 2019/20 - Qualification awarded

 Resit exams and/or results from late exam boards: Students who complete their instance by 31 July but who have resit examinations to take and/or whose final confirmation of award by exam boards may be after this date should be returned to HESA as leavers, with a dateleft in the reporting period ending that 31 July.
 If their results are known before the Student record data collection closes, these results should be included in the return.
 Records for such students will be included in the Graduate Outcomes survey population (assuming that they meet all other criteria).
 However, if the results are not known before the Student Record data collection closes, a record should be submitted with an ENDDATE in the reporting period ending that 31 July completed and code 98 'Completion of course - result unknown' in Instance.RSNEND.
 Once known, for providers in England, Wales and Northern Ireland, these results should be returned in the next reporting period but Instance.MODE should not be updated.
 For providers in Scotland, the appropriate dormant code should be returned in Instance.MODE.
 For all providers, the date returned in Instance.ENDDATE must be the original date left and not be up-dated.
 Records returned in this way will not be included in the Graduate Outcomes survey population.

-Providers may wish to decommit their return late in the data collection period in order to include results from late exam or re-sit boards or to reflect where an award has been rescinded.
+When necessary, providers should decommit their return late in the data collection period in order to include results from late exam or re-sit boards or to reflect where an award has been rescinded.

 This same guidance applies to ITT DfE students where the award of QTS may be delayed.